dylanjustice/AndcultureCode/clean-code/FUNCTIONS.md

 While an _ideal_ number of function arguments is zero (0), it's more often necessary to encapsulate some amount of decision making into a function.
 Keeping the function small (See [Small!](#Small!)) as well as making functions flexible enought to provide clear value in a handful of situations is preferable over creating hyper-specific functions in hopes of targeting a single outcome.
 Remember your audience, if the reader cannot make sense of the function given the arguments, it's likely a candidate for refactoring.

-When functions approach four (4) arguments, consider using an argument object or an options bag.
+When functions have four or more arguments, consider using an argument object or an options bag.
 The goal of this refactor is to group like arguments into concepts of their own, and/or increase clarity for the consumer.

 ```TypeScript
 // Before